ApuliaMonitoringNetwork/Coastal-Video-Monitoring-Tool/README.md

 This Repository is intendend to share sources for the applications running on the coastal video-monitoring web-tool includes the web-server itself:

 1. "src"						Mareographic filter, geo-rectification sources & shoreline extraction codes
-2. "Web-server ??"
-Web-tool sources ??
+2. "web-src"				Web interface sources

-This tool has been developed and mantained by Polytechnic University of Bari (Italy), DICATECh Department in collaboration with ACIC (http://www.acic-tech.be/), Multitel spin-off!!
+This tool has been developed and mantained by Polytechnic University of Bari (Italy), DICATECh Department in collaboration with ACIC (http://www.acic.eu/) a Multitel spin-off